Develop an API Proxy¶

 -

-To remove the five default resources that start with
+Remove the five default resources that start with

 /*